 Are they easy to grow?

-They're easy and rewarding to grow, especially as you can grow them without soil.
-They’re good microgreens for beginners, too.
+They're easy and rewarding to grow, especially growing without soil.

-The seeds and shoots are pretty large compared to the smaller ones like broccoli and alfalfa seeds, so you get a good amount of sunflower microgreens each time you grow.
+The seeds and shoots are pretty large compared to the smaller ones like broccoli and alfalfa seeds, so you get a good amount of greens for your efforts.

 Buying the right sunflower seeds for microgreens